david-lorenzo-vargas/Credit-Card-Form/README.md

 ## Local Storage

+Because there is no API for sending and storing data, we use `localStorage` for storing the card details data if the user decides to store it.
+If there was an API, for security reasons the data would be stored by sending it to the API instead of storing it in the `localStorage`.
+<br><br>
 A 'Save my card details' button is provided to the user, if clicked all the information from the form fields get stored in the Local Storage and when the user comes back, the form fields get filled with the information stored.
 <br><br>
 If information has been stored, a 'Remove my card details' button is provided to the user that will remove all the information stored in the Local Storage.